iboates/ST_RayCast/README.md

 ## Usage / Parameters

 Call the function as you would any other PostGIS function.
 There are also sample function calls in `test/ST_RayCast_test.sql`.

+`ST_RayCast(in_point GEOMETRY, in_boundaries GEOMETRY,	out_geom_type TEXT,	num_rays INTEGER,	max_ray_dist FLOAT)`

 The parameters are as follows:

 * `in_point GEOMETRY`: Input points from which to cast the rays.
 Must be of `POINT` type.
 * `in_boundaries GEOMETRY`: Input linestrings against which the rays are casted.
 Must be of `LINESTRING` type.
 To use `POLYGON` geometries instead, wrap them in a call to `ST_ExteriorRing` (More specialized transformations may be necessary in the case of holes).